MagentaSpruce/WeatherApplication/readme.md

 Constructing this project has helped me to better learn and practice the following:
 1) Using fa-spin class on font-awesome icons
+2) Accessibility and screen reading attribute helpers like role, aria-labels, and title attributes.
-2) @mixin _ {}
+3) @mixin _ {}
-3) flex-grow
+4) flex-grow
-4) background-blend-mode: overlay
+5) background-blend-mode: overlay
-5) CSS animations
+6) CSS animations
-6) DOMContentLoaded
+7) DOMContentLoaded
-7) .nextElementSibling
+8) .nextElementSibling
-8) Working with Local Storage
+9) Working with Local Storage
-9) Google Dev Tools --> More Tools --> Sensors (for testing geolocations)
+10) Google Dev Tools --> More Tools --> Sensors (for testing geolocations)
-10) Using function expressions
+11) Using function expressions
-11) encodedURL
+12) encodedURL
-12) Working with dates
+13) Working with dates
-13) Serverless functions
+14) Serverless functions
-14) Netlify
+15) Netlify

 A general walkthrough of the unfactored JS code - strictly functionality only - can be found below.
 For a complete look at the refactored and finalized code please see the relevant file in the WeatherApplication directory.

+After the HTML & SCSS/CSS have been finished and made working then the content which was used inside the display for styling is commented out so that it can be rerendered inside of the sections dynamically eventually.

 First the initapp() function is constructed which will complete the initial app loading operations.
-Next the CurrentLocation class is created with many useful methods that acquire a users current location.
+Next the CurrentLocation class is created in the CurrentLocation.js file and then exported to main.js.
+The current location class contains all of the setters and getters for the constructor properties.
 ```JavaScript
 const initApp = () => {
     // add listeners